Spells of Manifestation, Persistence, and Disappearance

 One example is the circumstance sometimes referred to as “the elephant in the room” and the like.
 People know so-and-so is a thief and a liar, but everybody is too afraid of doing anything about it, so one day, poof, all the money is gone, or some other disaster occurs.
 Not-ising is what people do to keep things from going smoothly.
 Another example: even though the soldier just mentioned keeps looking the other way (not-ising), the horrible memory just keeps jumping back anyway, making him feel worse and worse, with or without gallons of cheap booze or mountains of expensive pills.

-Also, most everything gets sort of not-ised, as in ignored, most of the time because if one noticed everything constantly, they’d go crazy.
-But this is selective, as in one is prioritising one’s attention.
-What you should know, is there to be known, oughtn’t be not-ised.
+Also, most everything gets sort of not-ised, or ignored most of the time because if one noticed everything constantly, they’d go crazy.
+However, this is selective, i.e., prioritising one’s attention.
+What you should know, is there to be known, oughtn’t be not-ised if you desire a peaceful life.
+Or, even, to stay alive.

 As-isness, alter-isness, isness, and not-isness form a sequence: start, change, and not quite stop.
 I’d guess that to get a full stop, it would end with as-isness.
 There is creation (as-isness) at the beginning, followed by persistence (alter-isness and isness) until not-isness, which is also a form of continued persistence, and then that can be as-ised in turn: the end.
 The nuances are pretty great here and bear some thought, I’d say.